 Explanation 1.-This section does not apply to cases in which the bad character of any person is itself a fact in issue.

-Explanation 2.-A previous conviction is relevant as evidence of bad character in such case.
+Explanation 2.- A previous conviction is relevant as evidence of bad character.

 Opinion as to existence of right or custom when relevant.